meng-hui/BasicVRFBackendPlugin/readme.md

 # Basic MAK VR-Forces Backend Plugin
 This is the C++ project for a basic MAK VR-Forces Backend Plugin.
-This is created because using MAK VR-Forces' example as a starting point is generally a bad idea.
-The example contains relative links that are broken when project is moved out of the folder.
-It becomes a bad habit for developers to have their entire project situated in the examples' folder.
-It also contains too much unnecessary stuff that developers have to remove.
-Most times, the unnecessary stuff are just left inside, becoming dead load, slowing down build and development time.
+This is a good starting point for creating simple plugins.

 ## Quick start
 1) git clone
+2) Set environment variables (refer to `Environment Variables`)
 2) Open solution
 3) Select `Release` as active configuration
 4) Build
-5) Plugin is now inside VRF's plugin folder
+5) Plugin is now inside VRF's plugin folder.
+Plugin's XML is in VRF's appData\plugins folder

 ## Essential software
 - Visual Studio 2019